argonne-lcf/ALCF_Hands_on_HPC_Workshop/01_distributedDeepLearning/Horovod/thetagpu.md

   ```
    You can check the test accuracy and the timing for different scales.

-   We prepare some submission script in ./submissions/thetagpu/qsub_*
+   We have prepared some (non-interactive) submission scripts in `./submissions/thetagpu/qsub_*`

+   **PyTorch**

    Time for 32 epochs

-   **PyTorch**

 | GPUs | Cifar10 (s) | MNIST (s) |
 | ---- | ---------------------- | -------------------- |